SimitTomar/Rest_Api_Test_Automation/videoReadmeFiles/code.md

-First Featur File
+First Feature File

 ```

-Feature: As an application Admin, I should be able to create a new application user
+Feature: As an application Admin, I should be able to create, retrieve, update and delete a user from the records

     Scenario: Add a new employee to the records